 Transcription: Transliteration pre-1998: Transliteration post-1998: Translation:

-b'a-ki b'ak b'aak bone, captive
+ba-ki bak baak bone, captive

-b'a-ka b'ak b'ak bone, captive
+ba-ka bak bak bone, captive

-b'a-ku b'ak b'a'[a]k youth, cf. CH'OK
+ba-ku bak ba'[a]k youth, cf. CH'OK

-B'AK-ke b'ak b'aake[l] child
+BAK-ke bak baake[l] child

-B'AK-ke-le b'akel b'a[a]kel human or animal bone
+BAK-ke-le bakel ba[a]kel human or animal bone

-Table XIX: Different spelling arrangements yielding contrasting results in articulation
+Table XXI: Different spelling arrangements yielding contrasting results in articulation

 It should be noted here that the spelling rules explained above are under constant modifications by the above mentioned scholars and new adjustments are made annually.
-Furthermore, there is also disagreement on the basic principles of the spelling rules in the field of Maya epigraphy and, consequently, readers of this volume are advised to follow the current debate and to read forthcoming articles and publications relating to the issue.
+Furthermore, there is also disagreement on the basic principles of the spelling rules in the field of Maya epigraphy and, consequently, readers of this volume are advised to follow the current debate and to read forthcoming articles and publications relating to the issue (see also footnote 65).

-(historical) linguistic data and reconstructed spelling rules.
-There are a number of examples in the linguistic corpus that seem to contradict the rules described above and different scholars have distinct solutions to these dilemmas.
-Without going too deeply into the issue, one example is provided here since it also helps to understand a prima facie anomaly in the Classic Maya - English Dictionary presented towards the end of this volume.
-As a rule, as noted above, synharmonic spelling of a given word should produce a short vowel.
-However, there are a few instances where linguistic evidence points towards a different outcome.
-For example, the word for 'star' in Greater Lowland Maya is \eeq' according to Kaufman (2003) and the reconstructed form in Classic Maya should be \eek'.
-However, when the word is spelled syllabically in the script the arrangement is e-k'e producing a word with a short vowel: ek'.
-The reasons behind these anomalies and the disagreements between the different 'schools' of spelling rules are yet to be resolved but most likely a better understanding of the spoken vs. written language of the Ancient Maya is to be achieved in the near future.
+&lt;sup>62 One of the focal issues and main problems regarding the spelling rules is the partial disagreement of (historical) linguistic data and reconstructed spelling rules.
+There are a number of examples in the linguistic corpus that seem to contradict the rules described above and different scholars have distinct solutions to these dilemmas (cf. the dictionary towards the end of this volume).
+The reasons behind the disagreements between the different 'schools' of spelling rules are yet to be resolved but most likely a better understanding of the spoken vs. written language of the Ancient Maya is to be achieved in the near future.